-INDICATIONS: For blood pressure control in acute hypotensive states.
+INDICATIONS: For blood pressure control in acute hypotensive states in the non-trauma patient.
 As an adjunct in the treatment of cardiac arrest and profound hypotension.

-ADULT: Add 4 mg to 250 ml of Normal Saline.
-Infuse starting at 30 drops per minute ( max 44 drops) with 60 drop tubing and titrate to effect.
+ADULT: Add 4 mg to 250 ml of IV fluids.
+Infuse starting at 30 drops per minute (max 45 drops) with 60 drop tubing and titrate to effect.
 Increase by 5 drops every 5 minutes.

-PEDI: ♦ Contact MCP for dosing and administration guidance.
+PEDI: • Contact MCP for dosing and administration guidance.